piotr-faba-ardigen/nextflow-tutorial/README.md

 4. Limit the memory on mapping to 2 MB on `mapping` process with [process selector](https://www.nextflow.io/docs/latest/config.html#process-selectors), and define retries with higher memory so the pipeline passes by using [dynamic computing resources](https://www.nextflow.io/docs/latest/process.html?highlight=memory#dynamic-computing-resources).

-Partial solution can be found by checking out the `final-solution-tag` tag.
+Partial solution can be found by checking out the `final-solution-checkpoint` tag.